|

 However, the drawback of this method is that we might have missed

-Moreover, the last School Magazine from the Grammar School era is the
+the last School Magazine from the Grammar School era is the 1973 edition,

-last ‘O’ level results for November 1972.
-Unusually, therefore, the lists
+results for November 1972.
+Unusually, therefore, the lists are

-are progressively less complete for the later years (whereas one might
+progressively less complete for the later years (whereas one might expect

 |